VatsalDave2102/git-demo/README.md

 git checkout feature3
 git rebase main
 ```
-A merge conflict occured while rebasing that was resolved, the I pushed the main branch.
+A merge conflict occured while rebasing that was resolved, then I pushed the main branch.
 You can see the workflow here:

 ![Screenshot from 2023-02-16 14-30-19](https://user-images.githubusercontent.com/124878757/219579288-524bb129-8eeb-41d5-af71-f778a2f3ade4.jpg)